 Whether it be rhymed couplets, Sapphic stanzas or the loftier styles of epic and dramatic verse, our journal will seek to curate the finest poems, both previously published and unpublished; these will be poems whose language and verses have been adapted to the timeless classical forms that have shaped the sound and music of poets for thousands of years.

 New Lyre will also serve as an online voice and multimedia journal highlighting the importance of taking poetry off the page into people’s homes, schools and minds.
 In the tradition of Sappho and the immortal lyric poets of ancient Greece who sang their poems while accompanied by the notes of a delicate lyre, we will honor and encourage the musical tradition of poetry and its roots in the art of classical poetic recitation.

-New Lyre will not be beholden to Modern or Contemporary conventions—it will not be beholden to any convention from any age.
+New Lyre will not be beholden to modern or contemporary conventions—it will not be beholden to any convention from any age.
 Rather, it will seek to uphold the principles that have defined timeless poetry throughout all ages.
-Moreover, New Lyre will not weigh into political issues, but it will stand above them like a sun-swept Parnassus whose peaks overlook the many tributaries of the seasoned Earth.
+Moreover, New Lyre will not weigh into political issues, but it will stand above them like a sun-swept Parnassus whose peaks overlook the many tributaries of the seasoned world.